davidfrid02/formulaOne/README.md

 $ npm install
 ```

-  Create a database and a user in PostgreSQL and then run the following command to load csv data to DB:
+  Create a database and a user in PostgreSQL and then run the following command to load csv files to DB:

 ```bash
 $ npm run load